bsgarcia/SpeechRecognition-awesomewm/README.md

+# Not functional anymore, planning to rewrite

+Those scripts are ones of the first I wrote, and actually they constitute my very first personal project.
+Thus the code is very messy, and I plan to rewrite it soon.

 # Personal assistant for GNU/Linux

 GNU/Linux systems are missing personals assistants, therefore I decided to create my own by aggregating 2 technologies: